orchestral/canvas/README.md

 ### Integration with Laravel

 By default, you can always use `composer exec canvas` for Laravel and Packages environment.
-However, with the Package Discovery `Orchestra\Canvas\LaravelServiceProvider` will be installed automatically and override all default `make` command available via artisan so you can use it without changing anything.
+However, with the Package Discovery `Orchestra\Canvas\LaravelServiceProvider` will be installed automatically and override all default `make` commands available via artisan so you can use it without changing anything.